 History of National Unity Day

 The political tensions in post-war Europe did not allow much interaction between the people of the two countries.
-The DDR exercised strong resistance against and repression of its political opponents.
+The DDR exercised strong resistance against repression of its political opponents.
 Thousands of people were kept under surveillance by the German police.

 On September 4, 1989, a peaceful protest was carried out by the people of Leipzig against the DDR government.
 More such demonstrations in other DDR cities took place calling for political reforms and the opening of the borders.
 And on November 9 that year, the checkpoints between the two German countries were opened and people could travel freely once more.
-This date marked the ‘fall’ of the Berlin wall.
+This date marked the ‘fall’ of the Berlin Wall.

 Democratic elections further paved the way for the people to come together in the DDR.
-Finally, in August 1990, the leaders of both countries signed the Treaty of Unification and Germany’s unification was made official on October 3, 1990.
+Finally, in August 1990, the leaders of both countries signed the Treaty of Unification, and Germany’s unification was made official on October 3, 1990.